trychlos/pwix-seo-prerender/README.md

         Trace `SSR.configure()` calls and their result

+    - `SSR_VERBOSE_COLLECTIONS`

+        Trace collections definitions.

+        May be useful to check that the collections are rightly prefixed.

 Please note that `SSR.configure()` method should be called in the same terms both in client and server sides.

-Also note, as an explicit reminder, that, because the Meteor packages are instanciated at application level, they should be configured at most once, and only once at most.
-Each addtionnal call to `SSR.configure()` will just override the previous one.
+Remind too that Meteor packages are instanciated at application level.
+They are so only configurable once, or, in other words, only one instance has to be or can be configured.
+Addtionnal calls to `SSR.configure()` will just override the previous one.
 You have been warned: **only the application should configure a package**.

 ## Provides